 Is it safe to combine naproxen with other pain relievers?

 It depends on the type of pain reliever.
 Avoid taking naproxen with other nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or aspirin, as this increases the risk of stomach ulcers and bleeding.
 However, naproxen can be combined with acetaminophen (Tylenol) for pain relief under medical supervision.
+It’s important to communicate with your medical team about potential drug interactions.

 What should you do if you forget a dose?